-- A flight order list will be generated and posted at the beginning of flying on Saturday.
+2 A flight order list will be generated and posted at the beginning of flying on Saturday.
 Teams will always rotate in this order.
 The flight order will be repeated continuously.
-The flight order list will carry over from Saturday to Sunday at what ever spot in the rotation it leaves off. - Each team's position in the flight order will be determined from their written report score, highest report score goes first. - There will be four staging box positions near the flight line.
+The flight order list will carry over from Saturday to Sunday at what ever spot in the rotation it leaves off

+- ¿ Each team's position in the flight order will be determined from their written report score, highest report score goes first. - Each of the teams can be any final preparations and checkout required prior to flight.
 While in the staging box teams can make any final preparations and checkout required prior to flight. - ε If you are not in place in a staging box when your rotation number comes up you will miss your opportunity for that rotation.